How to avoid (apparent) signaling in Bell tests: Motivation

-The aim of this Letter is to methodically identify common sources of systematic errors which can distort the value of the Bell parameter or cause apparent signaling, and describe how to avoid them.
+The aim of this article is to identify common sources of systematic errors which can distort the value of the Bell parameter or cause apparent signaling, and describe how to avoid them.
 Our list cannot be comprehensive, but it is representative of typical errors.
-Our aim is to point out that some experimental limitations that were irrelevant for certain purposes in the past are now crucial for the new applications.
-Although we focus on photonic implementations and the Clauser-Horne-Shimony-Holt (CHSH) scenario \cite{CHSH69}, which are the most frequent combination for most of the practical applications, our analysis and conclusions apply to other Bell-like scenarios and other experimental implementations.
+Our aim is to point out that for all applications where a precise estimation of the Bell parameter is required and fair--sampling is one of the assumptions, a deeper analysis of apparent signaling, and the elimination of it, are crucial in order to have reliable results.
+Some systematic errors can be compensated for by post-processing, but doing so in a consistent and reliable manner needs a careful analysis which may be only acceptable in case of small residual errors.
+As will be shown in the following, this is far from being the case in usual experimental implementations.
+Although we focus on photonic implementations and the Clauser--Horne--Shimony--Holt (CHSH) scenario \cite{CHSH69}, which is maybe the most common combination for practical applications, our analysis and conclusions also apply to other Bell-like scenarios.